tangxuehua/equeue/src/EQueue/README.md

 equeue
 ======

-a distributed mq written by c#.
+a high performance distributed mq written by c#.